connexcs/docs/docs/webphone.md

 ### Setup Domains
 ConnexCS **Web Phone** needs 2 domains to function correctly:

-* **Domain (A)** - Create a CNAME on your domain pointing to `portal.connexcs.com` (yes, this is the same as the customer portal).
-This is the location where the phone will be hosted and needs to be provided to your customers, such as `webphone.yourdomain.com`, where `yourdomain.com` is the domain that you own.
+1. **Domain (A)** - Create a CNAME on your domain, such as `webphone.yourdomain.com`, and point it to our web server at `portal.connexcs.com` (responsible for web services, and yes, this is the same as the customer portal).
+This is the location where the phone is hosted and will be provided to your customers.
-* **Domain (B)** - This is the signaling domain and is attached to your server.
+2. **Domain (B)** - This is the SIP signaling domain (WebRTC) and is attached to your server.
+Navigate to **Setup :material-menu-right: Settings :material-menu-right: DNS :material-menu-right:**.
+Enter the domain (ex: test1), then check the box for the A record for the IP of the server you want to use.

 It is recommended to setup a DNS record within ConnexCS, then point a CNAME on your domain to the ConnexCS setup domain.

 ### Create Certificates
-After the domains are configured, verify the certificates are under **Setup > Information > Certificates**:
+After the domains are configured, verify the certificates are under **Setup :material-menu-right: Information :material-menu-right: Certificates :material-menu-right:**:

 * If the domain is not listed, click on `Add Certificate` and provide your domain name.
 * If the certificates are listed but they don't have an issue or expiry date, click on "Refresh Certificates".
 This may take up to 10 minutes to complete.